-Coffee plants produce not only, for most of us, the all important coffee bean, but make terrific houseplants too.
+Coffee plants produce not only the all important coffee bean, but they make terrific houseplants too.
 In their native tropical habitat, coffee plants grow up to 15 feet or more, so pruning a coffee plant is integral when growing them indoors.

 Information on Coffee Plants

 Before we explore how to prune a coffee plant, a little background on Coffea arabica is in order.
 A member of the Ruiaceae family, one of 90 in the genus Coffea, coffee plant is an evergreen, perennial shrub with dark green, glossy leaves decorated with ruffled edges and pleasantly aromatic white blossoms.
 Grow this specimen as an attractive houseplant, or if you aren’t shy on patience, for its fruit, which will take about four years to produce anything approximating a decent cup of coffee.

 Hailing from Southern Asia and tropical regions of Africa, temperatures should be kept at 70 F. (21 C.) or higher during daylight hours and in the mid to lower 60’s (15-20 C.) at night with a good dose of humidity.
 Make sure the plant has well-draining soil, filtered sun and moderate (never soggy) irrigation.

 Although coffee plants will produce fruit without fertilization, for the most optimal fruiting and quality, they should be fed every two weeks from March to October and thereafter each month.
 A soluble, all purpose type of fertilizer is recommended for use.

 Coffee plants can be obtained through most online nurseries.
 Purchase the cultivar Coffea arabica ‘Nana’ if you desire a plant with more compact growth, thus reducing the necessity and frequency of cutting back coffee plant.